 By default Starry Night lists all calendar events.
 You can also select to only display events for this week, this month, this year or even just past events.
-To customize the events shown in the Browser layer, select an option from the Show Events dropbox.
+To customize the events

 Searching for an event: If you are interested in finding a specific event, such as a lunar eclipse or an occultation, click on the Show Events dropbox on the upper left of the "Browser" layer and select one of the find options in the menu.
 You can select to search for events that contain, begin with or end with.
 If you want to exclude a class of events, select not containing.